GhostAIDLP/GhostAI_DLP/steps/README.md

 -Run our scanner on full repo → ingest JSON into Postgres.

--Run Gitleaks + TruffleHog in parallel → normalize into same schema.
+-Run Gitleaks + TruffleHog + Secret Scanner in parallel → normalize into same schema.

 2. Consensus + Labeling